GlobalWebIndex/GWIQ-howto/README.md

 When GWI generates a tag the following items need to be considered for all versions of GWIQ tagging.

 #### CampaignID (cid)
-This will be supplied by GWI and is unique to the campaign being tracked.
-All elements of a single campaign must be tracked with the same CampaignID.
+This will be supplied by GWI and is unique to the GWIQ campaign being tracked.
+All elements of a single GWIQ campaign must be tracked with the same CampaignID.
 Data is attributed to the relevant CampaignID therfore a new CampaignID must be used for each new campaign being tracked.

-NOTE: Making sure you use the correct cid avoids data being attributed to the wrong campaignID in GWI systems.
+NOTE: Making sure you use the correct cid avoids data being attributed to the wrong campaignID in GWIQ systems.

 #### Key-Value Pairs
 Key-value pairs, added to our tags at the point of tag generation allow additional information to be passed to GWI for the purpose of segmentation.